+NAME

-NAME BREEDING SEASON Virginia's Warbler Vermivora virginiae This is a Bird of Conservation Concern (BCC) throughout its range in the continental USA and Alaska. https://ecos.fues.gov/ecpi/species/9441 Breeds May 1 to Jul 31
+Virginia's Warbler Vermivora virginiae This is a Bird of Conservation Concern (BCC) throughout its range in the continental USA and Alaska: https://tecos.lws.gov/cep/species/9441

 Probability Of Presence Summary

 The graphs below provide our best understanding of when birds of concern are most likely to be present in your project area.
 This information can be used to tailor and schedule your project activities to avoid or minimize impacts to birds.
 Please make sure you read and understand the FAQ "Proper Interpretation and Use of Your Migratory Bird Report" before using or attempting to interpret this report.